enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 Includes properties related to the title of a dialog:

-- `size` determines the font size of the dialog title.
+- `size` determines the font size of the dialog title

 ```scss
 $custom-theme: (